Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 Two practical adjustments:

 - Soften with words, not energy.
 You can't make your aura less repelling, but you can soften the language that travels through it.
 Saying "I'm going to" instead of "I'm doing" creates one second of runway.
+This is a communication move, not an aura move.

 - Choose physical positioning.
 Sit at the side, not the head, of a meeting table when you don't want to dominate it.
-Your aura still arrives — but the geometry tells everyone's nervous system you're not running this room.
+Your aura still arrives, but the geometry tells everyone's nervous system you're not running this room.

-Manifestor Profiles: How Your Lines Change Everything
+Manifestor Profiles: How Your Lines Change Who You Inform

-1/3 Manifestor — Researcher Who Acts Through Trial
+1/3 Manifestor: Researcher Who Acts Through Trial

 A 1/3 needs an evidence base before initiating, and learns by what doesn't work.
-As a Manifestor, that means you'll often inform with a deeply researched plan — and then have to inform again when the plan changes after the first failed attempt.
+As a Manifestor, that means you'll often inform with a deeply researched plan, and then have to inform again when the plan changes after the first failed attempt.
 Tell people upfront: "this is iteration one."
 See the full 1/3 profile guide.

-2/4 Manifestor — Hermit Who Initiates Through Network
+2/4 Manifestor: Hermit Who Initiates Through Network

-3/5 Manifestor — Trial-and-Error Heretic
+3/5 Manifestor: Trial-and-Error Heretic

 Why "All Manifestors" Advice Falls Short